Biden praises airlift, defends departure from 'forever war'

 Blinken put the number of Americans still in Afghanistan at under 200, “likely closer to 100,” and said the State Department would keep working to get them out.
 He said the U.S. diplomatic presence would shift to Doha, Qatar.

 The final pullout fulfilled Biden's pledge to end what he called a “forever war” that began in response to the 9/11 attacks that killed nearly 3,000 people in New York, Washington and rural Pennsylvania.
-His decision, announced in April, reflected a national weariness of the Afghanistan conflict.
+His decision, and Trump's, came amid a national weariness of the Afghanistan conflict.

 Congressional committees, whose interest in the war waned over the years, are expected to hold public hearings on what went wrong in the final months of the U.S. withdrawal.
 Why, for example, did the administration not begin earlier the evacuation of American citizens as well as Afghans who had helped the U.S. war effort?